 DO consider purchasing multiple remote transmitters if motorized, so you have a backup in the event one is lost or broken.

 DO make sure everyone knows how to retract the awning if inclement weather is expected.

 DON’T leave the awnings extended if there are no people outside.
 Extend as needed.

 DON’T overextend your awning!
 The elbow in the center area of the arms should always have a small gap.
 The fabric should always be rolling from the top of the tube.

-DO routinely clean your awning at least one a year in inland environments and once a month in salt water environments.
-Use mild soap and rinse using a low pressure setting on a power washer is a good approach, or hire a professional awning cleaning service.
+DO routinely clean your awning at least once a year in inland environments and once a month in salt water environments.
+Using a mild soap and rinsing with a low pressure setting on a power washer is a good approach, or hire a professional awning cleaning service.
 Here are some tips for awning care in salt water environments.

 DON’T place heaters or lights near the fabric without consulting your installer first.
 Remember, the units must retract and clearance must be considered.
 Excessive heat may also damage the fabric.

 DO use the lights designed by the industry for easier mounting and appropriate heat levels.

 DON’T hang plants, fans or anything else from the units.